KChowaniec1/aws-web-app-s3-module/README.md

 ### How to use

-1.  create the following main.tf in your project root directory.
+1. Create the following main.tf in your project root directory.
 Replace the `aws.profile` and `aws-static-website.domain_name`.
 Region defaults to `us-east-1` due to ACM Certificate Manager requirements.

     ```terraform
     # main.tf